about us

 We believe through secure relationships, children will develop confidence, feel respected, valued and their voices heard.
 Acknowledging that they construct their own understandings, contribute to the learning of others and participate in the decisions that affect them.

+We acknowledge the importance of connection to the natural world as being essential to the child’s wellbeing.
+It helps the children to connect with nature, develop a sense of wonder and encourages exploration of the outdoors.
 We aim to provide, promote and support children to be active agents for sustainable and environmental practices underpinned by safety, education, exploration, respect and friendship.

 We believe that each child and their family are important and unique, recognising that families are the child’s first and most influential teachers.
 Families’ beliefs and values will be respected through active communication and collaboration to ensure the child’s learning and wellbeing is holistic.